A relation between zip stacks and moduli stacks of truncated local shtukas: Representability of

 \end{definition}

-\begin{remark} The zip group $\mathsf{E}_{\mu}$ above is a special case of zip groups introduced in \cite{PinkWedhornZiegler1}.
-The definition in loc. cit. is much more general than those which appear in the present paper.
-Later on, we will focus on the case where $k$ is of characteristic $p$.
-Then Frobenius twisted analogues of the zip group defined above will also be considered.
-For this reason, we call our $\mathsf{E}_{\mu}$ here the \textit{normal zip group} associated with $\mu$, or simply the \textit{zip group} associated with $\mu$ when no confusions shall arise (e.g., when $k$ is of characteristic $0$). \end{remark}
+\begin{remark} The zip group $\mathsf{E}_{\mu}$ defined here is a special case of zip groups introduced in \cite{PinkWedhornZiegler1}.
+The definition in loc. cit. is much more general than those we present here.
+Later, we will focus on the case where $k$ has characteristic $p$.
+Then, Frobenius twisted analogues of the zip group defined above will also be considered.
+For this reason, we call our $\mathsf{E}_{\mu}$ here the \emph{normal zip group} associated with $\mu$, or simply the \emph{zip group} associated with $\mu$ when no confusion arises. \end{remark}